Malware Destructor 2011 - How to remove?

 Just after manual installation, people are also foolishly offered to install fake Updates.
 Trojan, mostly named KBI1883574, launches and victims additionally start getting a window pretending to be an update from Microsoft.
 This alert, which appears everytime computer boots up and tries to convince you that Malware Destructor 2011 is recommended by Microsoft, looks like that:

 System Security Pack Update

 System Pack 2010.78.932 (Malware Destructor Upgrade; KB943379)

 Consequently, compromised computer starts showing fake Malware Destructor 2011 scans and also pop-ups with misleading notifications about hundreds of viruses detected.
 All this list of viruses, trojans, worms, rootkits etc. is followed by recommendations to register paid full version of Malware Destructor 2011 and this the main reasons why these scams exist.
 In fact, just like the “Automatic Updates” alert, messages are fake and recommended anti-spyware is worthless.
 You should get a reputable anti-spyware and remove Malware Destructor 2011 just like any other rogue.

 Important Note: Although it is possible to manually remove Malware Destructor 2011, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.